Should Walgreens Leave Rite Aid At The Merger Altar? (Encore Piece)

 Switching gears, a key point that I was trying to make in yesterday's piece is that the front store sales for pharmacies will be under constant pressure.

-Take a look the trajectory of Costco's (NASDAQ:COST) revenue and same store sales growth and then look at Front Store same store sales a strong competitor, CVS.
+Take a look the trajectory of Costco's (NASDAQ:COST) revenue and same-store sales growth and then look at Front Store same-store sales for a strong competitor, CVS.

 Source: CVS Q1 2017 earnings